From the Deacon's Desk

 Category: Uncategorized

-Each day, I reflect upon a word or a phrase inspired by the readings of the day.
+Each day, I reflect upon a word or phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-You are right in saying, He is One and there is no other than he.
-And to love him with all your…
+“The hand of the Lord was with them and a great number who believed turned to the Lord.”
+(Acts 11:19-26) HAND…

-Each day, I reflect upon a word or a phrase inspired by the readings of the day.
+Each day, I reflect upon a word or phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-Listen to my voice; then I will be your God and you shall be my people.
-(Jeremiah 7:23) LISTEN TO MY…
+I am the good shepherd, and I know mine and mine know me, just as the Father knows me and I know the…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-Therefore, whoever breaks one of the least of these commandments and teaches others to do so will be called least in the…
+On his journey, as he was nearing Damascus, a light from the sky suddenly flashed around him.
+(Acts 9:1-20) BLINDED: Today’s first…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-And now we follow you with our whole heart, we fear you and we pray to you.
-Do not let us be…
+Immediately things like scales fell from his eyes and he regained his sight.
+(Acts 9:1-20) SCALES: Today’s first reading recounts…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-“Now I know that there is no God in all the earth, except in Israel.”
-(2 Kings 5:15) and “Amen, I say…
+“Saul, meanwhile, was trying to destroy the Church; entering house after house and dragging out men and women, he handed…

-Each day, I reflect upon a word or a phrase inspired by the readings of the day.
+Each day, I reflect upon a word or phrase from the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-“Cursed is the one whose heart turns away from the Lord.
-Blessed is the one who trusts in the Lord,…
+Do not work for food that perishes but for the food that endures for eternal life, which the Son of Man will…